schematics/schematics/docs/DESIGN.md

     >>> f._fields['i'].validate()
     >>>

-Looks like it worked...
+Looks like it worked!
 The real test, though, is if we can get validation to fail.

     >>> f.i = 'not an int'